MaximeLionel/csapp/3_6 Control.md

 # 3.6.4 Jump Instruction Encodings
 * In assembly code, jump targets are written using symbolic labels.
 	* The assembler, and later the linker, generate the proper encodings of the jump targets.
-* different encodings for jump:
+* different encodings for jump targets:
 	* PC relative - encode the difference between the address of the target instruction and the address of the instruction immediately following the jump.
 	* absolute address - using 4 bytes to directly specify the target.
 	* The assembler and linker select the appropriate encodings of the jump destinations.